 “I don’t ask questions about socialism, but about love, jealousy, childhood, old age.
 On music, dancing, haircuts.
 Thousands of details of a life that has disappeared.
 This is the only way to put the disaster in a familiar context and try to say something.
 Guess something… History is only interested in facts, while emotions always remain on the margins.
 It is not customary to

 let them enter history.
 I look at the world through the eyes of a literary woman and not a historian.”

 The shock of “equality for all” in the face of “everyone for himself” and the appearance of “the king’s money”!

 A masterpiece that took me from the first page, impossible to put down.
 I read the French version

 Hawaii by James.
 A.Michener

 Years ago a friend of mine recommended and loaned me this book to read.
-I didn’t know absolutely nothing this famous paradise islands.
+I didn’t know absolutely anything about this famous paradise islands.
 A Thousand pages where I learned a lot and took me through the Polynesian islands.
-I enjoyed it and I thank you my friend, now is my turn to recommend this long but rich book.
-Amazon
+I enjoyed it and I thank you, my friend, now is my turn to recommend this long but rich book.

 Istanbul by Orhan Pamuk, 2006 Nobel Prize in Literature

 Memory of the author’s childhood.
 Melancholy, nostalgia, history.
 Pamuk takes us for a visit to Istanbul, which has mostly disappeared.
 Nice black and white pictures.